princedan-123/aidDev/README.md

 Contribution are what make the open source community such an amazing place to learn, inspire and create.
 Contributions you make are greatly appreciated.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this application better, please fork the repo and create a pull request.
 You can also open an issue with the tag "enhancement".

 1. Fork the project